Plantation Guardianship Attorney

 - Limited Guardianship of the Person – this guardianship is appropriate if the court finds the ward lacks the capacity to do some tasks necessary to care for his or her person, including bathing, transferring and/or feeding.

-- Limited Guardianship of the Ward’s Property – here, the guardian is only responsible to protect the ward’s assets, including investing assets, paying bills, and the like.
+- Limited Guardianship of the Ward’s Property – here, the guardian is only responsible for protecting the ward’s assets, including investing assets, paying bills, and the like.

 - Emergency Temporary Guardianship: In some cases, guardianship is temporary with guardians stepping in to help an incapacitated person while they’re recovering from an injury or illness.